jennyiskezhen/Data-Engineering/dbt/ny_taxi_bq/README.md

 - fhv data
 - Pick-up and Drop-off location lookups

 Raw data were first uploaded to BigQuery using Kestra backfill, then the datasets were processed and joined using dbt.
-The final dataset for analysis is maintained by a CI process for data transformation updates, a CD process for automatic deployment after the code change, and a recurring schedule for including new data.
+The final dataset for analysis is maintained by

+- a CI process for data transformation updates
+- a CD process for automatic deployment after the code change
+- a recurring schedule for including new data in the future